CSEL-SDSU/NASA_TestOne/README.md

 > Executables contained in TestOneGUI

-> To make changes to the GUI and package a new version, the helper functions must be downloaded.
+> To make changes to the GUI and package a new version, the MFC functions must be downloaded.
   Editing is done through one of the matlab application (.mlapp) files.
 It is recommended to create a new mlapp file when making changes to preserve older versions.